trustoverip/tswg-cesr-specification/spec/spec.md

 [[def: Composability]]

 ~ short for text-binary concatenation composability.
-An encoding has Composability when any set of self-framing concatenated Primitives expressed in either the text domain or binary domain may be converted as a group to the other domain and back again without loss.
+An encoding has Composability when any set of self-framing concatenated Primitives expressed in either the Text domain or Binary domain may be converted as a group to the other Domain and back again without loss.

 [[def: Domain ]]

-~ The Primitives that are defined in CESR inhabit three different domains each with a different abstract representation – Text (T), Binary (B) and Raw binary \(R\).
+~ The Primitives that are defined in CESR inhabit three different Domains each with a different abstract representation – Text (T), Binary (B) and Raw binary \(R\).

 [[def: Primitive]]